June 2, 2021

 Hybrid Learning:

-Therefore, both methods present specific challenges:
+Both methods face specific challenges:

 Challenges in Blended Learning